pithos/pithos.github.io/index.md

 ## News

+**Pithos 1.1.2 released!** This is another bug fix release that fixes the SSL error when using Pandora One.
+There are also a few plugin improvements including fixing the tray on KDE 5.

 **Pithos 1.1.1 released!** This is a bug fix release that fixes occasional erratic buffering behavior.
 Pithos 1.1.1 requires GTK 3.14+ (Ubuntu 15.04, Fedora 21).
 See